How to cushion the financial hit from sky-high gas prices - NewsBreak

 — Coast to stop lights.
 Time your travel to keep rolling and avoid unnecessary stops.
 Cars must consume a lot of fuel to get moving from a dead stop.

 — Fill up with gasoline designated as “Top Tier.”
 Oil companies put additives in Top Tier gas that cuts carbon deposits.
 “As you start getting carbon buildup, the vehicle will not be running as efficiently,” Bennett said.
 Gasoline brands with the additives have stickers on the pumps.
-They can be found at https://toptiergas.com/licensed-brands/Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+They can be found at https://toptiergas.com/licensed-brands/

 Comments / 0